 Implantable contact lenses (also called phakic intraocular lenses or IOLs) are a surgical option for correcting moderate to severe myopia (nearsightedness).
 An alternate choice to LASK or PRK eye surgery, IOLs can produce better and more predictable vision outcomes than laser refractive surgery.

-An intraocular lens, or IOL, is a clear, plastic lens inserted during cataract surgery that requires no care and becomes a permanent part of the eye.Learn More
+An intraocular lens, or IOL, is a clear, plastic lens that becomes a permanent part of the eye and requires no care.
+Based on test results, a surgeon will recommend the best IOL for each individual patient.Learn More

 In 2012, the FDA approved a device called the iStent Trabecular Micro-Bypass Stent System to treat symptoms of glaucoma.
 This is the first device that has been approved in conjunction with cataract surgery to reduce intraocular pressure (IOP) in adult patients with mild or moderate open-angle glaucoma and a cataract who are currently on IOP medication.